umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v10.md

 A lot depends on how you maintain the front-end build of your website, e.g. are you using CSS preprocessors such as SCSS/LESS etc - gulp/grunt tasks to combine and minify script resources.

-But generally, you will need to source control all of your website's static assets: JavaScript, CSS, Fonts, Page Furniture Images, etc.
+But generally, you will need to source control all your website's static assets: JavaScript, CSS, Fonts, Page Furniture Images, etc.

 #### Views/Templates/Partials